 I’m going to start by explaining a little bit about this (making it all about me, defensive, apologist – feel free to skip this whole section) and why I’m doing it now.
 I know I’m not there, not ready.
 I’m not going to have the bad taste to cruise trending hashtags (apologist, virtue signalling), but rather it has come to my attention that I’ve largely, over the last 3 years, written what could easily be deemed a lily-white Arian fantasy life.
 I’ve done this is a few ways:

-The things I haven’t said
+The things I haven’t said about racism and swinging

 I have not highlighted that the black and other POC who have made up so much of the book and blog are in fact, not white.
 My descriptions have been fleeting- focussed on sensual aspects – but rarely, if ever, highlighted or clarified ethnicity.
 I can rationalise this as leaving it to the readers’ imagination, ensuring confidentiality, or in some cases it was even at the subject’s request, yet I know – and I’ve always known- that unless you describe the ethnicity of a written character people will assume they are white.
 This is effectively black and minority ethnicity erasure from the media (hypocrisy, moral cowardice).